10 Best Places to Ski in the U.S. This Winter

 Earl D. Walker /Shutterstock

 This canyon town features views of forested peaks and is the hometown of many skiing and golfing resorts.
 For when you need to get away from the snow, your family can walk through the historic downtown or enjoy a show at their acclaimed Sheridan Opera House that’s been operating since 1913.
 As for hotel options, consider a stay at the Dunton Town House, with rates starting at $300 per evening.
 Though it might be a tad pricey, remember that rates include breakfast, beer and wine, so you’ll save money on at least one meal—and your nightcap.
 It’s only a few steps from the gondola that takes your cuties up to the nearby mountain resort with dozens of ski trails, too.
 As an added perk, they also offer complimentary ski storage and boot-drying stations, too.
-Check out these surprising facts you never knew about snow.
+Don’t miss the best winter travel destinations for 2019.